 - 2nd Muharram: Hussain Ibn Ali (RA) entered Karbala and establishes his camp.
 Yazid’s forces were present surrounding him.

-- 7th Muharram: After Yazid’s order access to water was banned to Hussain Ib Ali (RA).
+- 7th Muharram: After Yazid’s order access to water was banned from Hussain Ibn Ali (RA).

-- 8th Muharram: Martyrdom of Zain Ul Abideen (RA), son of Hussain Ibn Ali (RA) he was the only survior of the battle of Karbala.
+- 8th Muharram: Martyrdom of Zain Ul Abideen (RA), son of Hussain Ibn Ali (RA) he was the only survivor of the battle of Karbala.

 - 9th Muharram: The evening of this date is considered important as the next day (10th Muharram) is the day when Hussain Ibn Ali (RA) and Abbas Ibn Ali (RA) was martyred along with his household leaving only Zain Ul Abideen (RA) as the only male survivor of the Karbala.

-- 10th Muharram: It is the day of Ashura, It was the day when Hussain ibn Ali (RA).
+- 10th Muharram: It is the day of Ashura, It was the day when Hussain ibn Ali (RA) was martyred after Abbas (RA) was martyred at Euphrates river in Karbala.
 It was the day when Musa (AS) was recused from Pharoah.

 - 20th Muharram: Death of Bilal (RA) first Muazzin of Islam.